| |

 Inventory

-Working capital is still vital to an efficient economic system, but major progress in systems like 'just-in-time' scheduling and e-commerce has changed everything, and there are no indications that the disruption is at an end.
+Working capital is still vital to an efficient economic system, but major progress in systems like 'just-in-time' scheduling and e-commerce has changed everything, but there are no indications that the disruption is at an end.

 The ECONOMY: INTANGIBLE CAPITAL